 While blue sapphires are incredibly beautiful, in the recent past teal blue-green sapphires have stolen the show.
 The unique marine hue, which is a fascinating combination of serene blue and mysterious green is the perfect gemstone for the 21st century as people are always looking to strike the perfect balance in their lives.
-Inherently tough and durable as are all sapphires, this rare colour mutation can never fail to disappoint an adventurous heart.
+Inherently tough and durable as are all sapphires, this rare color mutation can never fail to disappoint an adventurous heart.
 If you are looking to buy an excellent loose teal blue-green sapphire, also known as the peacock or party sapphire, you are in the right place.
 Let’s get to know all about this beautiful gemstone.

 WHY ARE TEAL BLUE GREEN SAPPHIRES SO UNIQUE?

-Interestingly, “Teal” was termed a colour only at the beginning of the 20 th century.
+(Image source: ©Nigel Key Eurasian Teal (Slimbridge March 2014)Interestingly, “Teal” was termed a color only at the beginning of the 20th century.
 Before that, it referred to the common teal, which is basically a Eurasian duck.
-These Eurasian teal ducks have a characteristic bluish-green stripe around their eye, which segregates it from other species.
+These Eurasian teal ducks have a characteristic bluish-green stripe around their eye, which segregates them from other species.
 Once loose teal sapphires the discovered with their typical dark cyan hue, the term “Teal Sapphires” stuck naturally.

 THE PROCESS CHAIN

 Because of the uniqueness of the teal blue-green sapphires, it has a unique handling process that is designed around highlighting the rare dreamy ocean green color that is characteristic of this stone.
 At Navneet Gems, we ensure a strict quality process that ensures the purity and high quality of our stones – however, we must have all types of qualities to fit all needs.